Research

 Structural biology of genome maintenance

-DNA damage arising from exposure to environmental toxins and cellular metabolites thwarts DNA replication and leads to genome instability, cell death, and diseases including cancer.
+DNA damage generated by environmental toxins and cellular metabolites interferes with DNA replication and leads to genome instability, cell death, and diseases including cancer.
 Our laboratory uses the tools of structural biology and biochemistry to investigate molecular mechanisms of proteins involved in repairing DNA damage and maintaining replication fork progression.
-Electron microscopy and X-ray crystal structures help us to understand how these proteins recognize and manipulate DNA structure to carry out their particular functions.
+Atomic structures determined by electron microscopy and X-ray crystallography provide detailed snapshots of these proteins as they recognize and remodel DNA to carry out a particular function.
 Current work focuses on repair of stalled replication forks by structure-specific DNA translocases, priming of DNA synthesis during eukaryotic replication, and base excision repair of DNA alkylation damage and interstrand DNA crosslinks by DNA glycosylases.
 The long-term goals are to understand the fundamental processes underlying genome maintenance and to develop new therapeutic strategies that target genetic diseases.

 Repair of stalled replication forks